2020 AXCC UTV COMPETITION RULES

 f.
 Master shut-off switch or key that disconnects all electrical power and kills the engine is recommended to be accessible by rescue personnel.
 The master shut-off switch must be easily identifiable; and

 g.
 All SXS must have full body plastics on vehicle.
+Dash does not have to be OEM plastic.

 - The following gear is required for all competitors: